EXL/P2kDoom/ReadMe.md

 ## Ports to P2K

 The ports are implemented as ELF applications and require some custom firmware (Monster Pack) to run Doom on these devices.
+Interested?
+Check out the [ELFs by EXL: Nostalgia for Developing on Motorola P2K](https://forum.motofan.ru/index.php?showtopic=1742337) thread on the MotoFan.Ru forum, where you can find cool custom firmware and more exciting ELF applications for Motorola phones!

 ### 1. [P2kDoom8](P2kDoom8)